hbc/NGS_Data_Analysis_Course/lessons/07-QC_trimming.md

 ```
 it will run unzip once for each file (whose name is stored in the $zip variable).
 The contents of each file will be unpacked into a separate directory by the unzip program.

-The for loop is interpreted as a multipart command.
+The 'for loop' is interpreted as a multipart command.
 If you press the up arrow on your keyboard to recall the command, it will be shown like so:

     for zip in *.zip; do echo File $zip; unzip $zip; done